ATPs/PrecisionProDB/README.md

                          [-k PROTEIN_KEYWORD] [-F] [-s SAMPLE] [-A] [-D {GENCODE,RefSeq,Ensembl,Uniprot,}] [-U UNIPROT] [--uniprot_min_len UNIPROT_MIN_LEN]

 PrecisionProDB, a personal proteogenomic tool which outputs a new reference protein based on the variants data.
-A VCF or /a tsv file can be used as the variant input.
-If the variant file is in tsv format, at least four columns are required in the
+A VCF or a tsv file can be used as the variant input.
-header: chr, pos, ref, alt.
+If the variant file is in tsv format, at least four columns are required in the header row: chr, pos, ref, alt.
 Additional columns will be ignored.
-Try to Convert the file to proper format if you have a bed file or other types of variant file.
+Convert the file to proper format if you have a bed file or other types of variant file.

 optional arguments:
   -h, --help            show this help message and exit